 It is really that simple; so, don’t fear mistakes.
 Keep in mind:

 - The likelihood of error is low.
 Unless we tell someone that he or she does not need Jesus, or we refuse to share the gospel, then it is highly unlikely we will make a mistake.

 - Remember the first believers.
 We have more knowledge about Jesus and life than many of the first-century believers.
 We have the Bible.
 See what the Lord did with them and take courage!

-- Worry is sin.
-Let’s confess it, remembering that the Lord is at hand, and He grants us peace (Phil 4:5-7).
+- Worry is a sin.
+Let’s confess it, remembering that the Lord is at hand, and he grants us peace (Phil 4:5-7).